January 2018 Dad/Grosspapa (Bob Henggeler Senior) passed away and family happenings have since taken precedence.

 As a pilot project seed-funding will be required.

-Given the “learning-site” nature of the project and the unique setting, it is envisaged that the project can become self-funding within a three-year time frame.
+Given the “learning-site” nature of the project, training opportunities and the unique setting, it is envisaged that the project can become self-funding within a three-year time frame.

 Annual commitment required:

 10 working days over a 14-day period commencing the second week after Easter each year

 2022: Monday 25th April to Friday 06th May